mdn/content/files/en-us/learn/tools_and_testing/client-side_javascript_frameworks/vue_getting_started/index.md

 ### App.vue

-Open your `App.vue` file — you’ll see that it has three parts: `<template>`, `<script>`, and `<style>`, which contain the component’s template, scripting, and styling information.
+Open your `App.vue` file — you'll see that it has three parts: `<template>`, `<script>`, and `<style>`, which contain the component's template, scripting, and styling information.
 All Single File Components share this same basic structure.

 `<template>` contains all the markup structure and display logic of your component.
 Your template can contain any valid HTML, as well as some Vue-specific syntax that we'll cover later.